Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 Multiple Column Tables

-The multiple column table specifies the same columns and types as the existing HIVE schema.
+The multiple column table specifies the same columns and types as the existing DW schema.

 Execute the following command to create a table with a multiple column: